The Art of Privacy: A Complete Guide to Obscure & Textured Glass

 3. Popular Pattern Gallery

-Below is a selection of popular patterns from the Pilkington range available through KJM Group.
+Below is a visual selection of the most popular patterns from the Pilkington range available through KJM Group.

-View complete technical specifications and additional privacy patterns.
+View the complete technical specifications and additional privacy patterns directly from the manufacturer.

-Produced using rollers, these feature distinct designs like floral motifs or geometric shapes.
-They add character and catch the light in unique ways.
+Produced using heavy industrial rollers, these panes feature distinct 3D designs like floral motifs, leaves (Oak™), or geometric lines (Charcoal Sticks™).
+They add specific historical character and catch the sunlight in incredibly unique, sparkling ways.
+They are often the best choice for replacing broken panes in heritage homes.

-A common myth is that privacy glass makes a room dark.
-This is rarely true.
+A highly common homeowner myth is that installing privacy glass makes a room incredibly dark.
+Does obscure glass reduce natural light?
+Very slightly, but rarely enough for the human eye to notice.

 Glass Type Light Transmission Relative Cost